-Q: So what is the reason you choose St Leonards or this particular area to set up a distillery?
+Q: So what is the reason you chose St Leonards or this particular area to set up a distillery?
 Why North Sydney?
 It’s a fairly quiet area and I’m glad to see it’s not so quiet now which is fantastic but what drew you guys here?

 Q: So what are some of the unique aspects of what you make in your gin?
 So there’s obviously a lot of Australian Gin, so what is Finders bringing that is new to the table?

 K: So I guess it starts off with what we wanted to create.
 We sat down and said we’re going to make gin – what do we like in a gin and what do we want our gin to express?
 And for us that was a London dry base, so that flavour, that profile that you specifically associate with London dry but with an Australian twist.
 We created that London dry canvas and then we added a couple of native Australian botanicals that were carefully selected.
 We did hundreds of iterations of distillations to find things that we thought would represent our brand as a North Sydney brand but also that we wanted to be in our flavour profile to match the gin we were aiming for.
 The first time I distilled chamomile, I thought “This has to go in my gin”.
 When I smelled it come off the still, it had to go in there.
 What makes it different is we have that familiarity with the London dry flavour and then it’s got that added complexity with a couple of Aussie botanicals.